-Thanks to the MyGlass zero waste online shop, it is possible to lead a more practical and economical life while limiting waste.
-As a member of the Zero Waste Switzerland Association, we would like to share with you some ideas and tips for even more "zero waste" in your kitchen and your daily life.
+Thanks to Glassmania's online zero waste shop, it is possible to lead a more practical and economical life while limiting your waste.
+As a member of the Zero Waste Switzerland Association, we wanted to share with you some ideas and tips for even more "zero waste" in your kitchen and your daily life.

 Zero Waste Shop: Store your food in glass jars